 The quickest way to delete a very large number of pending comments is to use a plugin.

-Since this method will permanently delete your pending and spam comments, we recommend backing up your WordPress site first with a plugin like Duplicator.
+Since this method will permanently delete your pending comments, we recommend backing up your WordPress site first with a plugin like Duplicator.
 That way, you’ll have a copy saved just in case you ever need it.

 Step 1: Installing a WordPress Comment Plugin

-In this guide, we’re going to use the Thrive Comments plugin.
-Apart from allowing you to delete comments, it gives you tools to increase visitor engagement, promote discussions, and get more comments.
+Apart from allowing you to delete comments, it provides a pro-level moderation dashboard to prevent these massive comment pile-ups from happening again in the future.
+Plus, it gives you tools to increase visitor engagement, promote discussions, and get more comments.

-Learn more about the plugin’s features in our extensive Thrive Themes Suite review.
+We’ve tested it extensively to see how well it performs, and you can learn more about the plugin’s features in our extensive Thrive Themes Suite review.

 📝 Note: Thrive Comments is a premium plugin that provides a complete comment management system.
+The plugin enhances your front-end comments section with a modern interface and gives you a streamlined, user-friendly moderation dashboard.

 Simply click on the ‘Start Now’ button and complete the sign-up process.